twoism/postly/README.markdown

     > Postly::Post.update(post.id, :title => "New Title", :body => "New Body")
     => <Postly::Post:0x102541f70 @title="New Title">

+### TextMate Integration

+  A TextMate bundle can be found in the `etc/` directory.
+After installing to TextMate press `⌥+⌘-p` to post any selection to youo posterous blog.
+The bundle looks for `.posterous` in your HOME directory for login info.

 ###Blog Importing
 Blogs can be imported from any XML data that can be mapped to a Post's attributes.
 If any element needs special treatment, just implement